A day-ahead market model for power systems: benchmarking and security implications: Method

 The day-ahead market (DAM) module provides market clearing for the system, inspired by the EPEX SPOT~\cite{EPEXSPOT2021FundamentalsMarkets}, and implements social welfare maximization (Eq. \ref{EuroEM_eq_dam}a) via linear optimization.
 The decision variables include: the thermal generation offered as positive ($P_{g,t}$) and negative bids ($P_{g,t}^{neg}$), the charge and discharge of storage units offered as positive ($PC_{s,t}$ and $PD_{s,t}$) and negative bids ($PC_{s,t}^{neg}$ and $PD_{s,t}^{neg}$), the hourly generation of renewable units ($P_{r,t}$) and the hourly demand ($D_{d,t}$).

-$N_D$ is the set of consumers and the demand bids are presented with $b_{d}$. $N_R$ is the total number of renewable units in the system, and their bids, representing the VOM costs, are presented as $b_r$.
+$N_D$ is the set of consumers, and the demand bids are presented with $b_{d}$. $N_R$ is the total number of renewable units in the system, and their bids, representing the VOM costs, are presented as $b_r$.
 The negative decision variables, $P^{neg}_{g,t}$ and $PD^{neg}_{s,t}$ are offered with negative prices, while $PC^{neg}_{s,t}$ is offered with the cost of demand shedding $b_{ds}$.
-This pushes them to the beginning of their respective stacks and constructs bidding curves that are close to the real market.
+This pushes them to the beginning of their respective stacks and constructs bidding curves that closely match the real market.
 Storage units usually act as price-takers and bid based on arbitrage opportunities and opportunity costs.
-To ensure their position of price takers, we introduce the bid prices of $\sigma_{PC} = b_{ds}$ for charging and $\sigma_{PD} = 0$ for discharging.
+To ensure their position as price takers, we set the bid prices to $\sigma_{PC} = b_{ds}$ for charging and $\sigma_{PD} = 0$ for discharging.
 This is similar to other approaches in literature, where sell bids for storage units are often priced at 0 \euro/MWh (price-takers)~\cite{Khaloie2024Day-AheadMarkets} and buy bids are set very high.
 The node balance equation presented in~\ref{EuroEM_eq_dam}b ensures that the total generation and demand are balanced at all time steps $t$ and for all control zone $i \in Z$; $F^{i,j}_{f,t}$ represents the power flows from zone $i$ to zone $j$ at time $t$. $N_F$ is the set of cross-zonal connections.
+Eqs.~\ref{EuroEM_eq_dam}c~-~\ref{EuroEM_eq_dam}j show the thermal and storage constraints, where the decision variables are limited by the bids formulated in subsection~\ref{formingbids}.
+The unbiased solution of the module is ensured by the lack of operational limits $P^{min}$ and state of charge constraints for thermal and storage units, respectively.
+The introduction of ramp rates in Eqs. ~\ref{EuroEM_eq_dam}d~-~\ref{EuroEM_eq_dam}e is inspired by linked block options allowed in the EPEX SPOT~\cite{EPEXSPOT2021FundamentalsMarkets}.